9 Exploration & quality control

 In the prevalence-based approach, sequence prevalence is compared between true biological samples and control samples.
 This method assumes that contaminants are more prevalent in negative controls, as these lack true biological DNA and primarily contain background noise from contamination sources.

-The dataset contains 16S data from the gut microbiome of baboons, with DNA concentration recorded in the “post_pcr_dna_ng” column in the sample metadata.
+The dataset contains DNA concentration recorded in the “post_pcr_dna_ng” column in the sample metadata.
 This information can be used for frequency-based contamination identification.

 library(knitr)